ugnb/docker_postgres/README.md

 # Docker postgres:latest based image
+This image will restore postgres database dump when container is run.
 ## Usage
 Put postgres database dump named `latest.dump` in the same directory with Dockerfile.

 Build image: